shanepeckham/AKS_Security/Azure/AD_RBAC/README.md

 Instead, follow these steps:

-Clone the role relevant to your cluster users and amend the action for the provider Microsoft.ContainerService.Remov permitted action “Microsoft.ContainerService/managedClusters/accessProfiles/read” - see below:
+Clone the role relevant to your cluster users and amend the action for the provider Microsoft.ContainerService.
+Remove permitted action “Microsoft.ContainerService/managedClusters/accessProfiles/read” - see below:

 ![Amend action](https://github.com/shanepeckham/AKS_Security/blob/master/Images/Snip20180711_14.png)

-This is clearly only valid if the users do not need other Azure service access.
 It does mean that the user will need to be provided with a kubeconfig file to work with so they can get a new token.

 Run the following script: